-Commercial brokers, too, can take advantage of Crexi’s lead tracking and listing management tools to close more deals and expand their networks.
-Thanks to Crexi’s robust listing platform, Orlando agents can save time and maximize their business.
+Real estate agents, too, can take advantage of Crexi’s lead tracking and listing management tools to close more deals and expand their networks.
+Thanks to Crexi’s robust listing platform, Orlando property brokers can save time and maximize their business.

-At the time of this writing, Crexi’s marketplace has assisted $300 billion in total commercial property transactions and represented more than $1.2 trillion in asset value.
+At the time of this writing, Crexi’s marketplace has assisted $440 billion in total property transactions and represented more than $2 trillion in commercial real estate listings.

-Crexi proudly serves Orlando, Lake Buena Vista, Kissimmee, Winter Garden, Altamonte Springs, and the entirety of Orange County as the region’s fastest-growing online CRE platform.
+Crexi proudly serves Orlando, Lake Buena Vista, Kissimmee, Winter Garden, Winter Park, Altamonte Springs, and Orange County as the region’s fastest-growing online CRE platform.

 The State of Orlando Commercial Real Estate

 Orlando, Florida, is a major city located in the central region of the state.
 The area is known for its warm weather and many tourist attractions, making it a popular destination for residents and businesses.

 Orlando is situated near several other major cities in Florida, providing residents with access to various amenities and services.
 In addition, the city’s economy is diversified and growing, making it an attractive investment opportunity.
 The city’s location makes it a good choice for investing in Orlando FL commercial real estate.